orsenthil/senthil.learntosolveit.com-deploy/stories/about-me.rst

 our family and surnames and I used to write it as *O.R.Senthil Kumaran*.

 I like many things in this world.
-You will find my posts related to varied topics that interest me.

-I am CPython Core Developer since 2009.
-I have contributed many patches to standard library, I review contributions from other developers and contributors.

-I speak Sourashtra Language, a minority and endangered language.
-I occupy my time with Social and Language related projects in Sourashtra.
+You will find my posts related to varied topics that interest me.I am CPython Core Developer since 2009.
+I have contributed many patches to standard library, I review contributions from other developers and contributors.I speak Sourashtra Language, a minority and endangered language.